-A fixed box size is used for Renko.
-When price moves up by the specified number of ticks, a new brick forms.
-For a reversal renko bar to occur, price needs to move twice as much.
+Fixed box size is used for Renko.
+When the price moves up by the specified number of ticks, a new brick forms.
+For a reversal Renko bar to occur, the price needs to move twice as much.

 What is a Kagi chart?

 A Kagi chart is also independent of time.

 A Kagi chart shows the price movement by plotting a series of vertical lines.
 The vertical lines represent price movement in one direction.

 When there is a reversal, you will see horizontal lines.
 When reading the Kagi chart from left to right, you will see how the price opened and closed.

 Kagi chart is not that commonly used because there is no time period, similar to the Renko chart.